Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/BLE/BLE - PWM over BLE UART.rst

 https://apps.apple.com/us/app/bluefruit-connect/id830125974

-Open the example, "Files" -> "Examples" -> “AmebaBLE” -> “PWM_over_BLEUart”.
+Open the example, "Files" -> "Examples" -> "AmebaBLE" -> "PWM_over_BLEUart".

 Upload the code and press the reset button on Ameba once the upload is finished.

 |image07|

-Open the app on your smartphone, scan and connect to the board shown as “AMEBA_BLE_DEV” and choose the controller -> color picker function in the app.
+Open the app on your smartphone, scan and connect to the board shown as "AMEBA_BLE_DEV" and choose the controller -> color picker function in the app.

 |image08|